TAMULib/fw-registry/examples/README.md

 This provides examples on building and using a workflow.

 ## Setup

-Follow the instructions from the `Readme.md` file at the root of this repository.
+Follow the instructions from the `README.md` file at the root of this repository.

 If using the `fw-cli`, then these examples require that the `wd` (Working Directory) for `fw-registry` to be set to this examples sub-directory.

+This documentation's `curl` examples are based on the expectation that `mod-workflow` is started on port `9001` (via something like `SERVER_PORT=9001`).

 Such as:
 ```shell